notional-labs/fee-abstraction/README-v2.md

 ### OsmosisTwapExchangeRate

-OsmosisTwapExchangeRate is fetched every block.
-In `begin block` (which runs for every block), we continuously send OsmosisIBCTwapQuery to Fee absctraction contract deployed on Osmosis.
+OsmosisTwapExchangeRate is fetched at the end of every epoch.

 The process of pulling Twap data and update exchange rate :